Avadi: Avadi Bus Terminus

 Avadi bus terminus is located very near to the Avadi railway station on the Chennai - Thiruvallur High Road (CTH road).
 The depot is situated beside the bus terminal.
 Avadi is well connected to various locations of Chennai as well as rural areas surrounding North-western and Western Chennai.
 The main service provider though is the state-owned Metropolitan Transport Corporation buses, TNSTC/SETC buses to Tirupati, Nellore, Bangalore, Sengottai, Tirunelveli, Tuticorin operates from here & few private buses are also available.

 Share Autos

 Share Autos are one of the popular modes of transport there.
 Share Autos are mostly spotted near Avadi bus terminal and Checkpost junction.
 They usually ply between Poonamallee, Karayanchavadi, Pattabiram, Thiruninravur, Anna Nagar, Nungambakkam and Koyambedu.

 Metro

-The branch line of Line 5 (Chennai Metro) is planned along Avadi-Koyambedu stretch with DPR approved by Government of Tamilnadu on May 2025 and awaiting approval from Government of India, with land surveys currently in progress.
+The branch line of Line 5 (Chennai Metro) is planned along Avadi-Koyambedu stretch with DPR approved by Government of Tamilnadu in May 2025 and awaiting approval from Government of India, with land surveys currently in progress.
 As of 2025, Karayanchavadi metro station of Yellow Line is the nearest to Avadi.